Final report for SW17-060

 Farmers are requesting in-depth knowledge about how to successfully integrate UAS (Unmanned Aerial Systems) into strawberry production to improve management practices.
 California produces 88% of US strawberries, with an annual value of approximately $2.6 billion, and the California Strawberry Commission identifies spider mite management a key research priority.
 Little is known about the spatio-temporal dynamics of spider mites in strawberry, and consequently, about the optimal timing to release predatory mites, their natural enemies.
 In this multi-disciplinary project, we will demonstrate that airborne remote sensing can be used to detect and diagnose spider mite hotspots and therefore pinpoint when and where predatory mite releases are needed.
 This three-year project will lead to the following outcomes: 1) demonstrate relationships between spider mite presence and unique changes in leaf reflectance features acquired from strawberry plants; 2) a spatially optimized, reliable and practically feasible sampling plan for spider mites in strawberry fields; 3) hyperspectral airborne remote sensing-based characterization of spider mite hotspots to spatially optimize releases of natural enemies.
 Deployment of novel, labor-extensive, and precise airborne remote sensing technologies to monitor crop health and mitigate pest risks, as well as aerial predator distribution techniques, are highly compatible with existing strawberry management practices.
-Educational outreach involves hands-on workshops and lectures on spider mite sampling at grower and ag professional meetings throughout the California strawberry growing region.
+Educational outreach involves lectures on spider mite sampling at grower and ag professional meetings throughout the California strawberry growing region.
 Growers outside this area will be reached through publications in trade journals and other grower media.
-Also, we will organize a panel discussion on the potential of UAS in strawberry management and beyond.
 Both the educational outreach and research outcomes are easily transferable to strawberry growing regions elsewhere, and could be expanded to include monitoring for other pests and pathogens.
 This project will enhance efficacy of biocontrol agents and reduce dependence on miticides, enhancing sustainability of spider mite management practices in strawberry.

 The research component of this project is based on two fundamental hypotheses (both supported by preliminary data):